r3qu13m/PythonModLoader/README.md

 * Minecraft Forge #534

 # License
-This software released under MIT License. please see /LICENSE
+This software is released under MIT License, and this software include Jython (http://www.jython.org/). see /LICENSE